sentilaso1/Bank-Management/README.md

   - Account lockout after multiple failed login attempts.

 - **Client Management**
-  - Add, update, delete, and search clients.
+  - Update and search clients.
   - View client details and balances.
-  - Role-based access for users and administrators.
+  - Role-based access for manager and administrators.

 - **Account Operations**
   - Deposit: Add funds to an account with PIN verification.
   - Withdraw: Remove funds with balance validation and warnings.
-  - Transfer: Move funds between accounts, including fee calculation and validation.
+  - Transfer: Move funds between accounts, including fee calculation and validation.With higher certain amount, it need to verify by face authentication.

 - **User Management**
   - List all users with filtering by role and status.